-Overall, the net effect of expenditure & income this year has been to increase reserves by £5000 to some £29k or 3 times that of the council target of holding reserves broadly equivalent to 50% of annual total operational spend - in line with common accounting practice [in GU: £12,000].
-Consequently, this represents an increase in fiscal head room for further discretionary spend next year as options open up after the pandemic.
+Overall, the net effect of expenditure & income this year has been to decrease reserves by £3500 to some £25841 or 2 times that of the council target of holding reserves broadly equivalent to 50% of annual total operational spend - in line with common accounting practice [in GU: £12,000].
+Consequently, this maintains the fiscal head room necessary for further discretionary spend next year as planned.

-Note: Reserves in excess of double the precept may trigger an external audit explanation of excess reserves [in GU: £40,000].
+Note: Reserves in excess of double the precept may trigger an external audit explanation of excess reserves.

 The Council has taken due regard of the need to put in place a General Reserve Policy and has reviewed the level and purpose of all Earmarked Reserves.
 Council remains committed to its multi-year strategy of steadily & prudently reducing reserves to about half of annual statutory operational spend, in line with common accountancy practice.
-This maximises fund leverage into the community and will also reduce the propensity of Council being put at a disadvantage in achieving successful outcomes when making applications for grants from external bodies & authorities.
+This enables a prudent fund leverage into the community and will also reduce the propensity of Council being put at a disadvantage in achieving successful outcomes when making applications for grants from external bodies & authorities.